The hidden structure of innovation networks: Discussion

 \section{Discussion}

-As revealed by our results, collaborations shape innovation networks according to two, complementary dynamics that operate at different levels.
-This duality reflects the nested architecture typical of innovation ecosystems, where micro-level creative recombination unfolds within meso-level institutional structures that govern coordination and diffusion \cite{Jackson2011}.
-Such a multi-scale organization is a hallmark of complex socio-technical systems, in which inventive activity emerges from the interplay between cohesive teams and hierarchical organizational backbones.
+As revealed by our results, collaborations shape innovation networks according to two, complementary dynamics that operate at different levels: this duality reflects the nested architecture typical of innovation ecosystems, where micro-level creative recombination unfolds within meso-level institutional structures that govern coordination and diffusion \cite{Jackson2011}.
+Such a multi-scale organization is a hallmark of complex socio-technical systems, in which inventive activity emerges from the interplay between cohesive teams and hierarchical organizational backbones: this interpretation also connects our network evidence to the broader literature on co-invention systems, which has shown that patent collaboration networks evolve through clustered, uneven and path-dependent growth processes~\cite{pinto2021exploring}.

-At the individual level, knowledge production occurs through cohesive, recurrent teams: these structures suggest the importance of small, trusted groups for experimentation and rapid problem-solving - an attitude that is consistent with the project-based nature of inventive activity.
+At the individual level, knowledge production occurs through cohesive, recurrent teams, as indicated by the higher clustering and more distributed connectivity of inventor networks (reported in Fig.~\ref{fig:clustering} and Table~\ref{tab:network_metrics}, respectively).
+These structures suggest the importance of small, trusted groups for experimentation and rapid problem-solving - an attitude that is consistent with the project-based nature of inventive activity.
 These findings align with prior research showing that existing social ties, team cohesion and repeated collaborations enhance coordination and commercialization outcomes in inventive work~\cite{Bercovitz2011Mechanisms,Toth2021Repeated,GuimeraUzziSpiroAmaral2005}; besides, inventor teams that balance internal trust with disciplinary diversity tend to generate more valuable patents~\cite{Inoue2015,Petruzzelli2015Determinants}.
 Moreover, the high clustering observed in inventor networks is consistent with sociological evidence showing that small-world structures enhance collaborative creativity by balancing local cohesion and global reach~\cite{UzziSpiro2005}.
 This pattern assumes relevance in the light of some broader shifts in knowledge production, where teams, rather than individuals, have proven to become the dominant drivers of innovation~\cite{WuchtyJonesUzzi2007}.
+It is also consistent with evidence that breakthrough invention is rarely the product of isolated inventors alone but is often associated with collaborative structures that combine diverse knowledge inputs~\cite{singh2010lone}; this interpretation is further supported by Fig.~\ref{fig:diversity}, which shows that inventor modules are multi-owner and relatively technologically diverse - a suggestive sign of project-based recombination across organizational and technological boundaries.